tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 The objective of NIPUN Lakshya App is to allow all users in the state of Uttar Pradesh to conduct a spot assessment of students of Grades 1-3.
 The application has the functionality to conduct spot assessments based on some pre-defined competencies.

-Before deep-diving into the specifics of the application, let us first understand
+Before deep-diving into the specifics of the application, let us first understand about competencies & spot assessments in brief:

 **What are competencies or learning outcomes ?**